 Best mulled wine

 Winter and red wine are natural bedfellows but the ski fields call for the full mulled wine experience.
 A Tyrolian-style lodge complete with folk music and Swiss and Austrian trinkets, Karelia Alpine Lodge has its own secret mulled wine recipe.
 Owner Jerry Brazda will reveal only that it involves quality red wine, cinnamon and specially imported Austrian and Czech liqueurs.

 Best hot chocolate

-The ground-floor café at the Huski apartments is a bustling hub at all times of the day.
+The ground-floor café at the Huski apartments (reopening in June 2021) is a bustling hub at all times of the day.
 We reckon a large part of its appeal must be the intense creaminess of its King Cacao hot chocolate.